MicrosoftDocs/architecture-center/docs/aws-professional/index.md

 Unlike AWS' per second billing, Azure on-demand VMs are billed by the minute.

-Azure has no equivalent to EC2 Spot Instances, Reserved Instances, or Dedicated Hosts.
+Azure has no equivalent to EC2 Spot Instances or Dedicated Hosts.

 #### EBS and Azure Storage for VM disks